-3.3.3.3 General Faculty Councils and Committees
+3.3.3.3 General Faculty Councils (Updated by Faculty Senate 11-3-2021)

 Composed primarily of faculty, General Faculty Councils also include select administrators as ex-officio and non-voting members.
 The membership and functions of these councils are described in Section 3.5.
 The list of these councils is as follows: